jehoiakim1010/Dialogue-System-For-Unity/README.md

 # Dialogue-System-For-Unity
-I haven't see a Dialogue system tutorial that print sentences so I made my own dialogue system using the Coroutine.
+I haven't saw a Dialogue system tutorial that print sentences so I made my own dialogue system using the Coroutine.